5 Fun Things To Do In Colmar France - The Fairytale Town

 With its colorful buildings, quaint canals, and charming timbered houses, Colmar is the live version of your childhood’s fairytales town.
 The picturesque village - located near the border with Germany - is one of the best-preserved historical places in eastern France.
 For wine lovers, Colmar is also known as the capital of Alsace wine.
-You may feel tempted to spend all day contemplating its architecture when you visit, but make sure not to miss these 5 things you must do in Colmar France.
+You may feel tempted to spend all day contemplating its architecture when you visit, but make sure not to miss these 5 fun things to do in Colmar France.

 5 Fun Things To Do in Colmar